“By the Prime Matrix! Fortress Maximus alone might be too much for us to handle!”

 - Focus 2 and +Tough 1 have comparable effects (+15-20%).

 - As long as we prioritize the defensive ability, Focus 2 is significantly worse than +Tough 2 and 3 (click on the figure).
-Notice that no +Tough 1 or 2 Titan Master has been revealed yet, while +Tough 3 is granted by Flintlock for the same 4★ cost as Emissary.
+We have Titan Masters providing Tough from +1 to +3 in wave 5, with +Tough 3 granted by Flintlock at the same 4★ cost as Emissary.

 - Of course, Focus would also help us grabbing a weapon, and this comparison is intentionally biased.
 But one intrinsic advantage of Focus 2 over Bold 1 is the shift it favors towards slightly lower numbers of white cards (as expected, given the way we're resolving it).
 Remember that the same shift would also slightly strengthen Fortress' offensive ability (+5-10%), at the expense of the defensive one (Figure 1).